jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/configuring-vf-interfaces-rate-limiting-using-cli.rst

 .. rubric:: |prereq|

-You must create an SR-IOV interface before you can provision VF interface.
+You must create an |SRIOV| interface before you can provision VF interface.
 For more information, see :ref:`Provisioning SR-IOV Interfaces using the CLI
 <provisioning-sr-iov-interfaces-using-the-cli>`.